Key takeaways

 Processing flow: detect rails and extract identifiers, map UTRs to invoices, enrich GSTIN and PAN, standardise into the canonical schema, validate checksums and date/amount consistency, and sync to Tally.

-Outcome: 4 of 5 transactions auto-linked to documents, the salary entry auto-categorised, 100% auto-post, 80% reconciliation rate, and confidence scores above 90% for 4 entries.
+Outcome: 4 of 5 transactions auto linked to documents.
+The salary entry was auto categorised.
+100% auto post rate.
+80% reconciliation rate on first pass.
+Confidence scores above 90% for 4 entries.
+The remaining entry hit the review queue for manual confirmation.

 Tools and software for smart narration parsing

-• AI Accountant: Built for India-first parsing, IMPS/NEFT/RTGS/UPI decoding, UTR mapping, GSTIN/PAN enrichment, and native Tally/Zoho integrations, with ISO 27001 and SOC 2 Type 2 coverage.
+- AI Accountant: Built for India first parsing.
+Handles IMPS/NEFT/RTGS/UPI decoding, UTR mapping, GSTIN/PAN enrichment, and native Tally integrations, with ISO 27001 and SOC 2 Type II coverage.

-• FreshBooks: Basic parsing, not tuned for Indian split settlements or GST enrichment.
+- FreshBooks: Basic parsing capabilities.
+Not tuned for Indian split settlements or GST enrichment workflows.

 FAQ